charlottesirot/elementR/README.md

 **elementR** implements [R6 R classes](https://github.com/wch/R6/) and is based on [Shiny](http://shiny.rstudio.com/) for it's GUI.

-#### Technical prerequisites
+#### Before installation

-1. Internet access. :laughing:

-2. For all platforms (Linux, Windows, MacOS), check the version of R installed on your computer (`sessionInfo()`), must be ≥ 3.2.3, see [https://cran.r-project.org/](https://cran.r-project.org/) for updating your version.
+1. Check the version of R installed on your computer (`sessionInfo()`), must be ≥ 3.2.3, see [https://cran.r-project.org/](https://cran.r-project.org/) to update your version.

-3. For Mac users, elementR package needs XQuartz.
+2. __For Mac users only__: elementR package needs XQuartz.
 Please check, that XQuartz is installed and runs properly on your computer.
 If not, please visit [https://www.xquartz.org/](https://www.xquartz.org/).

 ## Installation